 Um.
 EPS?
 That’s your earnings per share.
 It’s a really critical number public execs, analysts and shareholders track.

 Like everything in life, it’s not theoretically hard to figure out if you have the right tools and the inputs to hand.
 You can make this as complicated or simple as you like.
 I like simple.

 This is a simple model I did years back for fun whilst making a template to look at the effect of the SGX (Singapore stock exchange) acquiring the ASX (Australian stock exchange).
 It was in the news in 2010, so it seemed like something contemporary to base the template on.
 The proposed merger failed (Called a merger, but it was an acquisition) but the model has been hidden in Dropbox for a long time.

 Like the Debt Capacity Calculator, this is a simple model to do a quick and dirty to share internally and get an initial impression.
-This is normal behaviour and a typical (thankless) task for juniors in M&A. Now, the models which get used surely get larger, but not that much more (I’ve worked briefly on on exchange acquisition which died).
+This is normal behavior and a typical (thankless) task for juniors in M&A. Now, the models which get used surely get larger, but not that much more (I’ve worked briefly on exchange acquisition which died).

 This model will be of use to: